Dantiff/Components-Builder/README.md

 <a name="highcharts"></a>
   *   <h3><a href="https://github.com/weizhenye/vue-highcharts">Highcharts</a></h3>

+      [Highcharts Configuration Syntax](https://www.tutorialspoint.com/highcharts/highcharts_configuration_syntax.htm) provides the configuration required to draw charts and as well provides a sample for drawing `multi-linear` and `time series` charts.
+However, all examples are provided in `es5` JavaScript syntax.
+Below is a result of the same using `es6` JS syntax.

-      Before you can start using highcarts, there are a number of configurations that must be done and which must be      included in the app's bootstrap file.
-All configs required in order to use either highcharts, highstock, highmaps, drilldown, solid guage or highcharts more are listed as follows:
+      Before you can start using highcarts, there are a number of configurations that must be done and which must be      included in the app's `bootstrap.js` file.
+All configs required in order to use either `highcharts, highstock, highmaps, drilldown, solid guage or highcharts more` are listed as follows:

       ```
       import VueHighcharts from 'vue-highcharts';